-Council wants to use or location and connections to support the wellbeing of our communities.
+Council wants to use our location and create connections to support the wellbeing of our communities.

 CONNECTION WITH THE CENTRAL NORTH ISLAND

 The Rangitīkei District has strong connections with the Central North Island.
 These are physical connections via our roads and rail links, rivers and natural features, as well as our connections with neighbouring councils and communities.